 It might seem obvious, but before every meeting you have to gather your performance data to add it to the meeting agendas.
 The trick here is to make sure your Key Results (KRs) are available at the same cadence required to manage that part of the business.

 This is where the magic happens.
 There are three major steps:

-- Analyze (Objective Owner) - Analyze the last period's performance and produce your commentary.
-Considering the performance, write the analysis What / So What / Now What (analyze beyond the measure how that result was created).
+- Analyze (Objective Owner) - Analyze the last period's performance of the overall team objectives and produce your commentary.
+Considering the performance, write the analysis What / So What / Now What (analyze beyond the measure how that key result was created).

 * Arrange for SMEs at the exact time you need them.

 * Assign meeting roles (Timekeeper, SMEs, Notes taker, Facilitator…)